 Florida ProConnect is an integrated technology services association where members partner with non-competing companies to cross-pollinate a similar client base.
 This establishes credibility with their customers and the ability to understand, integrate and refer members that represent different technologies or solutions.
 “The only way prospective buyers can get the same vision and understand the real value of a solution is if they understand and own both the problem and the solution.”
 (Eades, 2004, p.
 198).

-Founded and directed by Pat Jimenez, Strategic Accounts Manager, Verizon Enterprise Solutions.
-Florida ProConnect also offers quarterly IT Executive panel discussions and bi annual client appreciation happy hour events.
+Founded and directed by Pat Jimenez, VP of Sales for Eco-Energy Management, Florida ProConnect also offers quarterly IT Executive panel discussions and bi annual client appreciation happy hour events.
 ProConnect was established to address a void in Tampa technology networking groups.
 Members build relationships with a small group of non-competing B-B companies, and introduce each other to customers that will also benefit from their services, ONLY if provided permission from these contacts.
 Refer to member ethics and bi-laws.